 The aim of this course is to introduce the principles of soil mechanics.
 Its purpose is to provide the foundation for geotechnical and geoenvironmental engineering design.

-A4 To apply strength failure criteria to the analysis of strip and pad footings, gravity retaining walls and slope stability.
+4. Apply strength failure criteria to the analysis of shallow foundations, retaining walls and slope stability.

-Laboratory: for 9 hour(s) per Term for Full Term
+Face to Face On Campus 9 hour(s) per Term Full Term

 Face to Face On Campus 4 hour(s) per Week for Full Term